pachterlab/JBMMCKP_2023/README.md

 # JBMMCP_2023
-Code to reproduce figures in the [Quantitative assessment of single-cell RNA-seq clustering with CONCORDEX]() paper.
+Code to reproduce figures in the [Identification of spatial homogeneous regions in tissues with concordex ]() paper.